 In the context of Japan ski resorts, less has been said about the 3 summers which have taken place, despite the fact that in ski resorts, summer is the time when things change!
 While much stood still in the pandemic, new developments which had long been in the pipelines went ahead, and while the rest of the world was focused elsewhere, Japanese ski resorts continued their evolutionary path towards becoming world class ski destinations.

 The resort of Niseko on Japan’s northernmost island of Hokkaido has seen changes to infrastructure, amenities and accommodation.
 A new ski course and Hanazono Symphony Gondola await returning visitors, together with the opening of some great new restaurants.
-A branch of one of Tokyo’s most talked about ramen restaurants, Afuri Niseko, lies in wait, and Ichi Ichi Kitchen’s ‘farm to plate’ dining will tempt every lover of good food.
+A branch of one of Tokyo’s most talked about ramen restaurants, Afuri Niseko, lies in wait amongst the many choices of dining experiences for every lover of good food.
 The Yard Niseko offers an exciting new pet-friendly, kid-friendly community space including a cafe, juice bar, studio with an impressive range of fitness classes, skate room and co work facilities.

 But the most dramatic development is Niseko’s new accommodation offerings.
 In Hirafu Village the already impressive lineup of places to stay has been taken to a new level, especially in the form of luxury apartments offering Japanese Western fusion experiences with a focus on relaxation, wellness and harmony with the local environment.
 Notable examples include Sansui Niseko located in Upper Hirafu next to the Quad Lift.
 This is set to become one of Niseko’s most exciting places to stay, with five star facilities including a traditional onsen, fully equipped gym, children’s playroom and art gallery.